elaine-kearney/elaine-kearney.github.io/content/OrangeSalon/651-PowersOfHorror/Powers of Horror.md

 # Chapter 2 Something to be Scared Of

+In this chapter, Kristeva provides an account of the relation between phobia and objectification through an account of the etiology of phobia and its relation to signification and the Oedipus complex, all the while paying close attention to the abject.
+The abject here takes a backseat to her account of phobia, appearing only at a few crucial moments.
+This chapter is primarily intra-disciplinary and steeped in psychoanalytic practice, which plays a great hand in its difficulty.

+It is important while reading this chapter to have a solid grasp on the notions of **cathexis** and **condensation**.
+Cathexis is the process by which a process acquires its mental "energy".
+Psychoanalysis begins, not on the couch, but in the autopsy room.
+As Kristeva herself notes in this chapter, Freudian theory "*starts off from neurophysiology* (pg 51)".
+Freud's mentor was a neurophysiologist at the University of Vienna, and his mentor's mentor, Carl von Rokitansky, was actually the person who performed an autopsy of Beethoven's brain (fun fact).
+It is a mistake to think of Freud as simply a clinical psychologist, in many ways his work was an attempt to synthesize clinical practice with scientific principles.
+To that end, the "energy" behind cathexis can be understood as neurological stimulation.
+Besides cathexis, the other crucial concept to understand is condensation, which refers to the ability for one idea to stand in for several associative chains.
+The process of condensation is the basis for things such as metaphor, and it forms the principle behind the central operation of psychoanalysis, which proceeds from symptom to seemingly unrelated cause.
+The almost metaphorical connection between symptom and cause is understood through condensation.

 ## The Object as Trimming of Anguish

 *"From the start, fear and object are linked"*